UPDATE August 2018: This individual has recently been accepted as the first record for Texas (per Dennis Paulson).

 M. pseudimitans (White-tailed Sylph) is a taxon known from Tamaulipas, Mexico southwards (with one record from Arizona in September 2007; UPDATE - a 2nd from Arizona in Oct 2012); the only other contenders are M. inequiunguis (Three-striped Sylph) known from north and west of San Antonio, Texas, plus Nuevo Leon, Mexico, southwards, and M. hemichlora, also known from Tamaulipas, Mexico southwards.
 Both these latter two taxa have two or more complete (or almost complete) pale stripes on the side of the thorax, and inequiunguis has a visibly narrower spatule at the end of the abdomen:

 I only got two photos of the Santa Ana 2008 sylph before it disappeared...

-UPDATE, May 2014: these are pics of the two May 2014 White-tailed Sylphs from Del Rio: I have added a small amount of motion-blur, and you can see how the thoracic pattern would match that of the 2008 bug were one to change the angle of the body to match:
+UPDATE, May 2014: these are pics of the two May 2014 White-tailed Sylphs from Del Rio: I have added a small amount of motion-blur, and you can see how the thoracic pattern would match that of the Santa Ana 2008 sylph were one to change the angle of the body to match:

 The Santa Ana 2008 sylph, enlarged more; note that the thorax seems to have four large white patches separated by dark lines (the size of these white patches may be exaggerated by motion-blur) - not only does the four-block pattern match, but the shape of the white blocks (especially the upper-rear wedge-shaped one) is an exact match:

-Below on the left is a rotated enlargement of the Santa Ana 2008 sylph: UPDATE, May 2014: to the right are a pic of one of the May 2014 White-tailed Sylphs from Del Rio (above) and a pic of an Ivory-striped Sylph (below); note all the structural similarities/differences with the 2008 bug, allowing for a slight difference in body angle:
+Below on the left is a rotated enlargement of the Santa Ana 2008 sylph: UPDATE, May 2014: to the right are a pic of one of the May 2014 White-tailed Sylphs (top photo) from Del Rio and a pic of an Ivory-striped Sylph (bottom); note all the structural similarities/differences with the Santa Ana 2008 sylph, allowing for a slight difference in body angle:

 Note the short, converging cerci, and the exact shape of the "spatule":

-In the comparison below of a specimen pseudimitans (top; thanks to Dennis Paulson) with the Texas individual (bottom), note the similarity in the shape of S6 (its relative narrowness distally), the general rate of curve through S7 and S8, the rapid narrowing on S9, the thickness of S10, and the in-proportion short triangle formed by the appendages:
+In the comparison below of a specimen pseudimitans (top; thanks to Dennis Paulson) with the Santa Ana 2008 sylph (bottom), note the similarity in the shape of S6 (its relative narrowness distally), the general rate of curve through S7 and S8, the rapid narrowing on S9, the thickness of S10, and the in-proportion short triangle formed by the appendages: